Chrisk1905/Total-Fashion-Roxbury/README.md

 A web app built as a landing page and content managment system for an alterations and dry cleaning shop.

-I wanted to give a local dry cleaners an oinline presence with a mobile responsive website, and a way to manage its contents with updates.
+A local dry cleaners wanted an online presence with a mobile responsive website, and a way to manage its contents with updates.

 ### How to use